 Landlord/Tenant Representation in Portland

-Clark Law and Associates handles Landlord / Tenant cases in the greater Portland Area.
+Clark Law and Associates, LLC, handles Landlord / Tenant cases in the greater Portland Area.
 If a landlord-tenant case is litigated, the losing party may be required to pay the winning party’s attorney fees.
 Thus, it is important to obtain legal advice from an attorney licensed in Oregon prior to making any mistakes that could subject you to the opposing party’s attorney fees under ORS 90.255.

-At Clark Law and Associates in Portland, we accept cases from landlords or tenants, provided that they are not opposing parties.
+At Clark Law and Associates, LLC, in Portland, we accept cases from landlords or tenants, provided that they are not opposing parties.

 Our initial consultation fee is $300.00/hour.
-When you call, one of our legal assistants or attorneys, they will do a conflict check, then take a short intake regarding your landlord-tenant issues and make an appointment.
+When you call, one of our legal assistants or attorneys will do a conflict check, then take a short intake regarding your landlord-tenant issues and make an appointment.
 Please bring all relevant documentation to your consultation for attorney review including the following: